 Sharing your information with third parties

 We may share your information with third party partners who work with us to provide the Services to you in order to support, improve or amend any Services.
-We may also share your information with partner data analysis services, our third party cloud service providers (such as Google Cloud or AWS), our professional advisers and HM Revenue and Customs.
+We may also share your information with partner data analysis and advertising services, our third party cloud service providers (such as Google Cloud or AWS), our professional advisers and HM Revenue and Customs.

 Except with your consent, we do not disclose personal information about identifiable individuals to advertisers.
 We may provide them with aggregate and/or anonymised information about our users to help advertisers reach the kind of audience they want to target.
 We may make use of the information we have collected from you to enable us to comply with our advertisers’ wishes by displaying their advertisement to that target audience.

 Please remember that any communications you have via our Services (or products using our Services) may reveal your screen name, other details about you and the content of any communications by you to other users.
 We are not responsible for the activities of other users or other third parties whom you choose to provide your information to or otherwise interact with (whether via our Services or otherwise).

 Other ways in which we may share your information

 We may disclose your personal information to any member of the Improbable Group.
 We may disclose your personal information to third parties if we sell or buy businesses or assets, in which case we may disclose your personal information to the prospective or actual seller or buyer of such business or assets.
 If we or substantially all of our assets are merged with or acquired by a third party, personal information held by us about our customers will be one of the transferred assets.
 We may share or disclose your personal information with third parties: (a) if we are under a legal duty to do so; (b) to enforce any terms and conditions applying to any of the Services; or (c) to protect our rights and property or the safety of our customers or others.